Originate/guide/scala/scala.md

     class Good(a: Int, b: Int = 0)
     ```
+0. If you need to wrap a value that can be imediately computed into a `Future`, use `Future.successful`, which returns an already completed `Future`.
+Calling `Future.apply` incurs all the overhead of starting an asynchronous computation, no matter if the computation is a simple, immediate result:
+    ```scala
+    if (bad) Future(0)

+    if (good) Future.successful(str.trim)
+    ```
 0. Avoid structural types.
 Structural types are implemented with reflection at runtime, and are inherently less performant than nominal types.

 Static Analysis Tools & Configuration